What Is a Good Credit Utilization Ratio and How to Maintain It?

 Mistake #4: Opening new cards right before applying for a mortgage.
 New cards temporarily lower your average account age and create hard inquiries.

 The biggest mistake?
 Thinking 29% utilization is fine because it’s “under 30%.”
-The difference between 29% and 9% utilization was worth 22 points on my credit score.
+The difference between 29% and 9% utilization can be worth a meaningful number of credit score points — exact impact varies by profile.

 How to Lower Your Credit Utilization Ratio Quickly